Pei-Ling2024/pei-ling2024.github.io/_projects/1_project.md

 # Results
 <span style="font-size:24px">
-Results showed that the human category space constructed from the categorization task was not predicted well by any feature space produced from the models.
+Followings are the category spaces from human categorization task (upper) and from the last layer of DNNs (lower).
+As shown in the space, results showed that the human category space constructed from the categorization task was not predicted well by any feature space produced from the models.
 </span>

 <iframe